andr-ew/ndls/README.md

 - i need a better name for this than edit all lol
   - "track edit", "global edit" ?
 - holding K1 could also reveal a second bank of 8 pattern recorders  ;)
+- for st/len instead of an all edit control K1 shows window edit for buffer start & end points

 page graphics
 - v: mixer (track volumes)